-To promote the campaign, METRO is releasing pairs of buses wrapped with iconic images of the Monterey Bay including images from Lanting's Bay of Life Project.
+Frediani joins renowned wildlife photographer Frans Lanting in supplying the campaign with breathtaking images of the animal and plant species that depend on the Monterey Bay ecosystem for their survival.
 By the end of 2024, about 30 wrapped buses will be traveling throughout Santa Cruz County and featuring inspiring images of whales, sea otters, mountain lions, redwoods and more.
-Six buses are currently in circulation with more coming later in the spring.